Velma (TV series): Critical response

-Velma has received mixed reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 40% approval rating with an average rating of 5.9/10 based on 35 critics.
+Velma has received negative reviews from critics.
+The review aggregator website Rotten Tomatoes reported a 39% approval rating based on 38 critics' reviews.
 The website's critics consensus reads, "Jinkies!
-This radical reworking of the beloved Mystery Team has plenty of attitude and style, but it doesn't have the first clue for how to turn its clever subversion into engaging fun".
-Metacritic, which uses a weighted average, assigned a score of 56 out of 100 based on 15 critics, indicating "mixed or average reviews".
+This radical reworking of the beloved Mystery Team has plenty of attitude and style, but it doesn't have the first clue for how to turn its clever subversion into engaging fun."
+Metacritic, which uses a weighted average, assigned a score of 54 out of 100 based on 17 critics, indicating "mixed or average reviews".

-Saloni Gajjar of AV Club gave the show a positive review, praising most of the humor, characterization, storytelling, voice cast, and creative liberties, but stating that sometimes the show falls victim to the tropes it mocks.
+Saloni Gajjar of The A.V.
+Club gave the show a positive review, praising most of the humor, characterization, storytelling, voice cast, and creative liberties, but stating that sometimes the show falls victim to the tropes it mocks.
 She concluded the review by saying, "This isn't the Velma we're used to, but it's the Velma we deserve to enjoy today."
-Darren Franich of Entertainment Weekly was far more negative and gave the show a C, describing it as a "self-aware slog" and "so extra it's minus."
+Darren Franich of Entertainment Weekly was far more negative and gave the show a C, describing it as a "self-aware slog" and "so extra it's minus".
 He criticized the strong emphasis on pop-culture references and meta humor, and how they tend to bury the few bright spots.
-Richard Roeper of the Chicago Sun-Times gave it two out of four stars and stated that "at times the humor is smart and spot-on, but it quickly becomes exhausting.
+Richard Roeper of the Chicago Sun-Times gave it two out of four stars and stated that, "at times the humor is smart and spot-on, but it quickly becomes exhausting.
 It's as if a team of very clever scribes gathered in a writers' room and recorded everything they said – and then shoehorned all of it into the series."